baebokchii/all_day_study/machine_learning/README.md

 ## 1. Project Overview

 This file, titled machine_learning , documents my individual study of the book “혼자 공부하는 머신러닝 + 딥러닝 (Self-Study Machine Learning & Deep Learning)”.
-It serves both as a record of my learning process and as a reproducible notebook series that demonstrates core ML/DL concepts through Python code.
+It serves both as a record of my learning process and as a reproducible notebook series that demonstrates core ML concepts through Python code.

 Each notebook in this repository corresponds to a specific chapter or concept from the book, with additional annotations, experiment logs, and reflections for deeper understanding.

 ## 2. Learning Objectives

 The primary goals of this project are:
-- To systematically understand the theoretical foundations of machine learning and deep learning.
+- To systematically understand the theoretical foundations of machine learning.
 - To implement and test algorithms covered in the book using Jupyter Notebooks.
-- To build an independent study workflow using Python, scikit-learn, TensorFlow, and Matplotlib.
+- To build an independent study workflow using Python, scikit-learn, and Matplotlib.
 - To gradually transition from textbook-level examples to self-directed projects.

 This repository is not only a learning log but also a foundation for future portfolio work in data science and AI.